austin-lew/StewatPlatformEmbedded/README.md

 ### Operation
 #### 1. Home Platform
 Since the steppers are currently operated with an open loop control, a homing sequence is required upon startup.
-Use `RELATIVE_MOVE` commands to position the platform to its home.
+Use `HOME` commands to move the platform to its home position and calibrate its motor positions.
-#### 2. Tare Motors
+#### 2. Verify Homed
-Use `TARE` to set the motor angles of the home position.
-Based on the most recent math, all three motors should be tared to 0.05 rad at home position.
-Confirm that the motor controller has returned `TARE` over serial.
+Once successfully homed, the motor controller will transmit string `HOME` to serial.
+Ensure that this is received before proceeding.
 #### 3. Run Motors
 From this point onwards, `ABSOLUTE_MOVE` commands should be used to control the position of the motors indefinitely.